In this entry I'll talk about the various types of recreational

 extended-travel RVers but OK while it lasted

-When we literally wore out our 34-foot NuWa HitchHikerII 5th-wheel a
+When we traded our 34-foot NuWa HitchHikerII 5th-wheel a

 year ago we purchased a new 36-foot Carriage Cameo 5th-wheel coach.
 (See